 The Collab Salon is a monthly webinar when online presenters and members from around the world meet together informally in real time.
 Our “meetings on a cloud” always occur at 5pm (New York time) on the third Sunday of the month, and each Salon we focus on a different theme as a starter dough for invigorating conversation.
 Sometimes we feature well-known Narrative Faculty as presenters and at other times new(er) voices inspire us with their fresh ideas and innovative narrative practices.
 Our meetings last about an hour (sometimes a bit longer, but usually not more than 1-1/2 hours).
 Events are recorded, and then become available on-demand afterwards to all Collab Salon members including anyone not able to join in real time.
-All members can participate in a Google Group – to share not only reflections and follow-up materials, but our innovations and projects with each other.
+All members are encouraged to share reflections, follow-up materials, and ideas for future Salons.